|

 Training

-Only include the most important training courses on your CV.
+Only include the most important training courses when you are writing a CV.
 You may not want to bother with a section on training or you may combine it with Education/Qualifications depending on how much space you have on your CV.

 Additional Information